NorthropGrumman/jellyfish/README.md

    1. The plugin to select is the **com.ngc.seaside.systemdescriptor.updatesite** project
 1. Click on the **Ok** button to close the Add Repository dialog (you don't have to enter a Name)
 1. In the list box panel, you should see **XText DSL**.
 Select the check box and click the **Next >** button to install the plugin.

+## Creating an new JellyFish project in Eclipse
+Currently, until new JellyFish Eclipse plugins are created, a new blank project should be created to write SystemDescriptor DSL code.
+Once the blank project is added, convert it to an XText project.
+To do this, right click the newly created project, select **Configure** menu item, and then select **Convert to XText project**.
+This will allow namespace scoping (i.e., imports) to compile properly.
+It is expected that future JellyFish plugins for Eclipse will automatically setup.